 Rajasthan

-From colonial time to the present, Rajasthan has been presented as the land of Rajas and maharajas adorning themselves with colorful robes and living in huge palaces.
-Monuments in the state have been featured in Hollywood movies such as Octopussy, The Dark Knight Rises, and numerous Bollywood movies.
+From colonial times to the present, Rajasthan has been presented as the land of Rajas and maharajas adorning themselves with colourful robes and living in huge palaces.
+Monuments in the state have been featured in Hollywood movies such as Octopussy and The Dark Knight Rises, as well as numerous Bollywood movies.

-But did you know in the middle of Rajasthan, there were two districts fully administered by the British?
+But did you know that in the middle of Rajasthan, there were two districts fully administered by the British?
 One of them is known for its Dargah.
 You might also find it interesting to know that a part of the erstwhile Rajputana agency lies in Madhya Pradesh today!
-Dive in to know more!

 Rajputana Agency

-At the time of Independence, the present-day state of Rajasthan was almost wholly contained in the Rajputana Agency, a political office of the British Indian Empire.
-It consisted of twenty-two princely states and estates.
+At the time of Independence, the present-day state of Rajasthan was part of the British Rajputana agency, comprising twenty-two princely states and estates.
 In fact, in this large territory, the only area directly under British rule was Ajmer.
 From 1878, the region had been constituted as a chief commissioner’s province, known as Ajmer Merwara.
+The other directly ruled district was Merwara, which was jointly administered with Ajmer, forming the Ajmer-Merwara province.

 Formation of Matsya Union

-The States Ministry believed that the four princely states of Alwar, Bharatpur, Dholpur, and Karauli, clustered together in the eastern end of Rajputana, had ‘natural, racial and economic affinities’ with each other.
-Hence, Matsya Union was inaugurated on 18 March 1948 with the Maharaja of Dholpur, the oldest of the four rulers, as the Rajpramukh.
+The States Ministry believed that the four princely states of Alwar, Bharatpur, Dholpur, and Karauli, clustered in eastern Rajputana, had “natural, racial, and economic affinities” with each other (Menon, 1956).
+Hence, Matsya Union was inaugurated on 18 March 1948 with the Maharaja of Dholpur, the oldest of the four rulers, as the Rajpramukh (Rajasthan Assembly, n.d.).

 At the time of formation itself, the Matsya Union was agreed upon as a temporary arrangement since it was not large enough or financially viable to be an independent union.
-It was decided that when the time came, it would have to join either Rajasthan or # United Provinces.
+It was decided that when the time came, it would have to join either Rajasthan or the United Provinces (Menon, 1956).

 Alongside the creation of the Matsya Union, the idea of a state of Rajasthan began to take shape in the south-east of Rajputana.
 Ten princely states considered merging to form a Union.
-An alternative to merging them with the proposed state of Madhya Bharat was proposed, but then it was decided that ‘the natural affinity of these states was more with Rajputana’.
+An alternative to merging them with the proposed state of Madhya Bharat was proposed, but then it was decided that ‘the natural affinity of these states was more with Rajputana (White Paper, 1950).
+This marked the beginning of what historians call the phased integration of Rajasthan, a process that unfolded over seven key stages between 1948 and 1956.

-On 25 March 1948, the Rajasthan Union was inaugurated with the Maharao of Kotah, Bhim Singh II as Rajpramukh.
+On 25 March 1948, the Rajasthan Union was inaugurated with the Maharao of Kotah, Bhim Singh II, as Rajpramukh.
 Three days after the inauguration, the Maharana of Udaipur officially decided to join the Rajasthan Union.
-After discussions with the other states, it was decided that the Maharana of Udaipur, Bhupal Singh Bahadur, would become the Rajpramukh for life, while the Maharaoof Kotah would be elected as the Senior Uprajpramukh.
+After discussions with the other states, it was decided that the Maharana of Udaipur, Bhupal Singh Bahadur, would become the Rajpramukh for life.
+At the same time, the Maharao of Kotah would be elected as the Senior Uprajpramukh.
 The capital of Kotah was also altered to Udaipur.
+This was known as the United States of Rajasthan, and it was the second major step in the long journey to a unified Rajasthan (Rajasthan Legislative Assembly, n.d.).

 While all the smaller states had merged to form the Matsya Union in the east and the Rajasthan Union in the southeast, the four largest states that comprised most of Rajputana remained independent.
 These were Jaipur, Jodhpur, Bikaner, and Jaisalmer.

 The latter three all shared a national border with Pakistan, so V.P.
 Menon, secretary of the States Ministry, suggested integrating these three states into a centrally administered area under a chief commissioner.
-If Kutch State (currently in northern Gujarat) was also included in this scheme, then all of the central and southern border with Pakistan would be under the direct control of the Government of India.
-However, this idea did not have many backers and Menon gave it up.
+If Kutch State (currently in northern Gujarat) were also included in this scheme, then all of the central and southern borders with Pakistan would be under the direct control of the Government of India.
+However, this idea did not have many backers, and Menon gave it up (Menon, 1956).

 The alternative was to merge the four states of Jaipur, Jodhpur, Bikaner, and Jaisalmer individually into the newly formed Rajasthan Union.
 This solution found favour with Sardar Vallabhbhai Patel, the head of the States Ministry.
-The four states agreed immediately to the integration and Greater Rajasthan was inaugurated by Sardar Vallabhbhai Patel on 30 March 1949.
-This date is still celebrated as ‘Rajasthan Day’ every year.
+The four states agreed immediately to the integration, and Greater Rajasthan was inaugurated by Sardar Vallabhbhai Patel on 30 March 1949.
+This date is still celebrated as ‘Rajasthan Day’ every year (Government of Rajasthan, n.d.).

 From Maharajas to Rajpramukhs